 Select the whole Bay Area, or your specific county, for an in-depth look at the state of workers in your area:

-Black and Native American workers in particular face persistent obstacles to getting and keeping good jobs.
-While employment rates fail to show the quality of jobs workers have, the racial disparities in this simple measure are still dramatic: for example, in San Francisco, white adults are 27 percent more likely than their Black peers to be employed.
+Black workers in particular face persistent obstacles to getting and keeping good jobs, and were slowest to recover following pandemic job hits.
+While employment rates fail to show the quality of jobs workers have, the racial disparities in this simple measure are still dramatic: in San Francisco, white adults are 26 percent more likely than their Black peers to be employed.

 Universe includes the civilian, non-institutionalized population ages 25 through 64.
 Latinx include people of Hispanic origin of any race and all other groups exclude people of Hispanic origin.
 See data sources here: https://nationalequityatlas.org/RWB

-In San Francisco, middle-wage job growth have been strong (24 percent from 1990-2021), but improving job quality and protections for all workers in all sectors remains essential for building a more equitable and sustainable regional economy.
+In San Francisco, middle-wage and high wage jobs have shown moderate growth (24 percent and 34 percent respectively from 1990-2021).
+Improving job quality and protections for all workers in all sectors is essential for building a more equitable and sustainable regional economy.

 Universe includes all private-sector jobs covered by state unemployment insurance laws.
 See data sources here: https://nationalequityatlas.org/RWB